whitneyshine/kickstarter-analysis/README.md

-# kickstarter-analysis
+# kickstarter-analysis<br>
-Performing analysis on Kickstarter data to uncover trends **Kickstarting with Excel<br><br>**
+Performing analysis on Kickstarter dataset consisting of 4,000 crowdfunding projects to uncover trends<br>
+**Kickstarting with Excel<br><br>**

 **Overview of Project<br>**